houseofstake/houseofstake.org/blog/2025-12-9-introducing-the-new-head-of-governance.md

 The launch of House of Stake marks the beginning of a new chapter in NEAR governance.
 Over the coming months, Angela will help ensure that participation becomes increasingly accessible and meaningful.
 Governance is open to all NEAR stakeholders, whether they build the core protocol, launch agentic AI, validate the chain, or use products running on NEAR.
 This is a process of co-creation that strengthens the entire ecosystem.

-> "We're building governance not just for NEAR, but with NEAR.
-Every voice, every vote, every proposal is part of making this ecosystem stronger."
+> We're building governance not just for NEAR, but with NEAR.
+Every voice, every vote, every proposal is part of making this ecosystem stronger.
 > — Angela Kreitenweis

 ## Get Involved